amylaurence1/get-help-with-tech/app/views/devices_guidance/preparing_4g_wireless_routers.md

 ## Contract length

-**All 4G wireless routers come with SIM cards that provide data until 31 July 2021.**

-You'll need to reset routers and replace the SIM cards to keep using them after this time.
+All 4G wireless routers come with SIM cards that provide data until 31 July 2021.
+You'll need to [reset routers and replace the SIM cards](/devices/reset-your-wireless-router) to keep using them after this time.

-If you have Huawei routers, you must [reset them before 16 July 2021](/devices/reset-your-wireless-router).
+If you have Huawei routers, you must reset them before 16 July 2021.
 If you do not do this, you’ll be unable to use another SIM card when the data runs out.

-If you have a TP‑Link or D‑Link router, you can [reset your router and insert another SIM card at any time](/devices/reset-your-wireless-router).
+If you have a TP‑Link or D‑Link router, you can reset your router and insert another SIM card at any time.
 If you choose to do this before 31 July 2021, your router will no longer receive data from DfE.

+### SIM cards

 The SIM card inside each router is activated the day after it's delivered to a trust, local authority or school.
 You should loan the 4G wireless routers to the children, young people and their parents and carers the following day at the earliest.